Women in the Sahrawi Arab Democratic Republic: Clothing

+The melhfa is more than just clothing: it is a form of identity, elegance, and political expression.
+The colors and patterns are often subject to trends, influenced by social, generational, or seasonal preferences.
+While everyday melhfas may be light and practical, those worn during ceremonies or protests are often more vibrant or symbolic.

+Traditional melhfas are called nila and made from ultra-thin, sheer muslin dyed with indigo.
+The dye gives the fabric its signature shimmer and may stain the skin, which is considered a from of sun protection.

 Role in refugee camps

 The Polisario Front, a national liberation movement that is recognized by the United Nations as the representative of the people of Western Sahara since 1979, has attempted to modernize the society of the Sahrawi refugee camps that was set up in Tindouf Province, Algeria from 1975 to 1976, through emphasis on education, eradication of tribalism and emancipation of women.
 The role of Sahrawi women was central already in pre-colonial and colonial life, but was strengthened further during the war years (1975–1991), when Sahrawi women ran most of the camps' administration, while the men were fighting at the front.
 This together with literacy- and professional education classes produced major advances in the role of women in Sahrawi society.
 The return of large numbers of Sahrawi men since the cease fire in 1991 may have slowed this development according to some observers, but women still run a majority of the camps' administration, and the Sahrawi women's union UNMS is very active in promoting their role.
 The role of women in camps was enhanced by their shouldering of the main responsibility for the camps and government bureaucracy during the war years, as virtually the entire male population was enrolled in the Polisario army.